 Why Do You Need Water Softener Salt?

-Itโs not actually the salt in your water system that does the work to soften your hard water.
-That task is down to the sodium (or potassium if you use that instead of salt) coated resin beads.
+Despite its name, it isn’t actually salt that softens your hard water.
+That task is performed by sodium (or potassium if you use that instead) coated resin beads.

-A process known as ion exchange takes place, which is where the magic happens.
-Magnesium and calcium are replaced by the sodium ions in the salt when hard water passes through the softening tank.
-The resin grabs onto the calcium and magnesium ions and releases the sodium (or potassium) ones (3).
+As water flows through the softening tank, a process called ion exchange takes place.
+Magnesium and calcium are replaced by the sodium ions in the salt.
+The resin attaches itself to the calcium and magnesium ions and releases the sodium (or potassium) ones (3).

-These minerals on the resin beads build up over time and will need to be removed.
-This is where salt comes to the rescue.
+These minerals on the resin beads accumulate over time and will need to be removed.
+This is where salt plays a key role in the regeneration cycle.

-At a scheduled time, or when your on-board computer deems it necessary, the salt is added to water in the brine tank, which is where it dissolves.
-This process occurs as part of the regeneration cycle.
+At a scheduled time, or when your system’s computer deems it necessary, the salt is added to water in the brine tank, where it dissolves.

 The resulting brine enters the softener tank and washes away the hard water ions on the resin beads, replacing them with sodium again.
-Itโs the reverse of the process that softens your water.
-The mineral-heavy water is flushed down the drain, and your system is reset (4).
+This is the reverse of the process that softens your water.
+The mineral-heavy water is flushed down the drain, and your system is ready to soften water again (4).

 What Types of Water Softener Salt are There?

-There are several different types of salt you could use in a water softener:
+There are multiple types of salt that can be used in a water softener:

 Rock Salt

-This salt is not usually found on the earthโs surface and has to be mined.
-This is a raw form of salt, and it could contain minerals that arenโt soluble.
+Rock salt is rarely found on the earth’s surface and must be mined.
+This is a raw form of salt, and it can contain minerals that are insoluble.

-While you could use these in your water softener, they might leave sediment in your brine tank, which would need regular cleaning.
-It’s also possible that the higher mineral content could clog up your system.
-So, although itโs a more affordable option, the drawbacks could outweigh the savings.
+While it is possible to use rock salt in your water softener, it might leave sediment in your brine tank, which means it will need frequent cleaning.
+It is also possible that the higher mineral content could clog up your system.
+Although it is a more affordable option, the drawbacks likely outweigh the benefits.

 Solar Salt

-This is a natural salt thatโs produced when inland brine or seawater evaporates in the sun.
-It is generally found in crystal form, although sometimes you can get pellets or block form.
+This is a natural salt that is left behind when inland brine or seawater evaporates due to solar heat.
+It is usually found in crystal form, but it is possible to buy solar salt for water softener as pellets or blocks.

 Evaporated Salt

-Evaporated salt is formed by pumping water underground to pick up salt deposits.
-It is then pumped back out and evaporated to remove the moisture.
+Evaporated salt is formed by pumping water underground to collect salt deposits.
+This water is then evaporated to separate the moisture from the salt.
 This process can also involve treating the brine to remove impurities (5).
-The resulting pellets can be quite pure and are a good option for water softeners.
+The resulting evaporated salt pellets are usually quite pure and are a good option for water softeners.